 So I mean for today, you could have, some Bitcoin business have a tab, so you pay them and then you work your tab there and presumably you cash your tab out if you don’t use it.

 If you have repeat custom… or maybe the shops in the local area could make a shared tab or something in anticipation of… you know somebody in the local area … technology expert could make a local Bitcoin tab that’s interoperable between the shops and some sort of app to do it.

 A snake oil salesperson sells, or promotes, a valueless or fraudulent solution.
 The cryptocurrency space is full of such people and broken solutions.

 Not really cryptocurrencies

-There are many projects in the cryptocurrency space which, curiously enough, aren’t actually cryptocurrencies.
+There are many projects in the cryptocurrency space that, curiously enough, aren’t actually cryptocurrencies.
 Some even go so far as to call them cryptocurrencies even though they don’t fulfil the criteria.
-For example I don’t consider these real cryptocurrencies:
+For example, I don’t consider these real cryptocurrencies:

-For example stablecoins depend on a third party issuer and redeemer—the very thing cryptocurrencies are meant to remove.
-Sidechains have fundamentally different security trade-offs and they work differently.
-They are built on top of—but they are not—a cryptocurrency.
+For example, stablecoins depend on a third-party issuer and redeemer—the very thing cryptocurrencies are meant to remove.
+Second layer solutions have fundamentally different security trade-offs and they work differently; they’re built on top of—but they are not—cryptocurrencies.